bbc/tams/docs/appnotes/0022-transcode-architectures.md

 The transcode service may be designed such that all Segments are transcoded in parallel, allowing for faster than real-time transcodes in many cases.

+Where the transcode service is deeply integrated with the API Service, creation of Flows with the `trigger_transcode` tag set to `immediate` but incompatible technical parameters may result in a `501` Not Implemented error.
+The body of the response may include further details on the nature of the error.

 #### Pros

 * Requesting clients integrate with fewer APIs